wisphill/wisphill.github.io/_analytics/Athena.md

 ---
-short_description: Athena is the serverless query service to analyze data store in Amazon S3
+description: Athena is the serverless query service to analyze data store in Amazon S3
 layout: post
 ---